framely/community/docs/reference/annotations/transition.md

 Book a travel package
 :::
 ::: bot Bot
 Sorry, currently no package available.
+What else can I do for you?
 :::
 ::::